-- Firstly, the Mechanical Part-stream Sampler has a very small footprint on a conveyor belt and can be easily retrofitted to existing Conveyor systems.
+- Firstly, the MPS has a very small footprint on a conveyor belt and can be easily retrofitted to existing Conveyor systems.

-- Secondly, Mechanical Part-stream sampling is much safer than manual belt sampling.
+- Secondly, sampling via MPS is much safer than manual belt sampling.
 No human is exposed to the hazards of a moving conveyor belt, rolling idlers, or extreme weather.